top of page

 • The Illness Index – Observer is intended for a non-medical informant who is familiar with the patient (usually a family member) to provide a perspective of the patient’s illness experience outside of the clinical care setting.

-Research and professional consensus has long established that the evaluations people construct of their illness experience have implications for recovery from disease, longevity, medical compliance, mood, and adjustment.
+Research and professional consensus have long established that the evaluations people construct of their illness experience have implications for recovery from disease, longevity, medical compliance, mood, and adjustment.
 The NIH Consensus Statement on surgery for epilepsy (1990) stated that in addition to showing a decline in the number of seizures, the effectiveness of neurosurgery “…should use general measures of outcome that would take advantage of validated and quantitative methods to assess the quality of life.”

 HR-QOL may be important when dealing with limited healthcare dollars or resources.
 Policymakers, insurers, healthcare professionals, and professional organizations increasingly emphasize quality-of-life assessments and may use a cost-benefit analysis to make treatment and economic decisions about access to expensive care or drugs that may prolong life but provide unknown quality-of-life gains.
 Thus, assessing HR-QOL should be part of a medical assessment.
 HR-QOL data are ideal for inclusion in electronic health records.